wynaung19/Java_Spring/README.md

 - Portfolio as the home page
 - Simple post board (CRUD operations)
-- Data stored in SQLite
+- Data stored in MySQL
 - Responsive front-end with modern animations
 - Follows MVC architecture pattern
 - Can be run directly from VS Code